Redmi Note 5

-Xiaomi Redmi Note 5 is a smartphone developed by Xiaomi Inc. It is a part of Xiaomi's budget Redmi Note smartphone line.
-Redmi Note 5 was announced on 14 February 2018 in Delhi, India, alongside the local release of the Redmi Note 5 Pro.
+Redmi Note 5 and Redmi Note 5 Pro are smartphones developed by Xiaomi Inc as a part of Xiaomi's budget Redmi Note smartphone series.
+The Redmi Note 5 Pro was announced on 14 February, 2018 in Delhi, India, alongside the local model of the Redmi Note 5 (known globally as the Redmi 5 Plus), while the global Redmi Note 5 was announced on 1 March, 2018.
+The main difference between the Redmi Note 5 and Redmi Note 5 Pro is a front-facing camera.

-On 1 March, Xiaomi announced the Chinese release of Redmi Note 5 with only a 13 MP front camera instead of 20 MP.
-Redmi note 5 and Redmi note 5 pro will be near End of life still running on Android 9 while it supports treble.
+Design

+The front is made of Corning Gorilla Glass, while the casing is made of aluminum with plastic stripes on top and bottom.

+On the bottom of the smartphones, the user can find a microUSB port, a speaker, a microphone and a 3.5mm audio jack.
+On the top side, there is an additional microphone and an IR blaster.
+On the left side, there is a hybrid dual SIM with one slot for a Nano-SIM card and second one for a Nano-SIM tor a microSD card.
+On the right side, there is the volume rocker and the power button.
+On the back, there is the rear camera island with an LED flash, which is located, unlike its predecessors, at the top-left corner on a protruding camera bump that resembles the one present on the iPhone X, the logo, and a fingerprint reader.

+Redmi Note 5 was available in 5 colors: Lake Blue, Rose Gold, Gold, Black, and Red.
+The most popular color was Lake Blue, which was an instant hit among the users.
+Red was the next best, which was introduced at a later date.

 Specifications

 Hardware

-The Redmi Note 5 runs on Snapdragon 625 processor.
+The Redmi Note 5 and Redmi Note 5 Pro run on Snapdragon 636 processor.
 It is a 64-bit architecture-based chipset that has 8x Qualcomm® A53 CPUs with a clock speed up to 2.0 GHz that supports Qualcomm® Adreno™ 506 GPU.
-This chipset is able to render FHD+ (18:9) display screen.

-It comes with a 5.99" full HD+ display, that has an 18:9 aspect ratio, the screen on the Redmi Note 5 has a screen-to-body ratio of 77%.
+The smartphones come with a 5.99-inch Full HD+ display with an 18:9 aspect ratio.
+The front of the smartphone has a 77% screen-to-body ratio.
 The screen on the device comes with multi-touch support and uses a 2.5 curved glass screen for ultra clarity.
-The Redmi Note 5 has a ppt rating of 403 and a maximum resolution of 1080x2160, the LCD IPS screen allows for smooth & accurate scrolling.
+The phones have a ppt rating of 403 and a maximum resolution of 1080x2160, the LCD IPS screen allows for smooth & accurate scrolling.

-The main dual-camera setup at the rear of the Redmi Note 5 is located, unlike its predecessors, at the top-left corner on a protruding camera bump that resembles the one present on the iPhone X. It is composed by a 12 MP image sensor plus a 5 MP depth sensor used in portrait mode to have a bokeh effect in pictures.
-The 13-megapixel front-facing camera features a front flashlight rated for 4500K color temperatures as claimed by the company.
+The main dual-camera setup is composed by a 12 MP image sensor plus a 5 MP depth sensor used in portrait mode to have a bokeh effect in pictures.
+The 13-megapixel front-facing camera in the Redmi Note 5 and the 20 MP front facing camera in the Redmi Note 5 Pro feature a front LED flash rated for 4500K color temperatures as claimed by the company.

-Redmi Note 5 comes with 3GB or 4GB RAM and 32GB or 64GB expandable storage memory.
+Redmi Note 5 comes with 3 GB or 4 GB RAM and 32 GB or 64 GB expandable storage memory.